 - Refrigerate for 30 minutes

-- Whisk together powdered sugar, margarine and milk
+- Whisk together powdered sugar, melted margarine and water

 - Pour over cooled cake